 Pujols is the fourth first baseman to achieve a 200 Hall Rating (but the first to appear in a game since World War II), joining Lou Gehrig, Cap Anson, and Jimmie Foxx.
 Four second basemen (Rogers Hornsby, Eddie Collins, Nap Lajoie, and Joe Morgan), two shortstops (Honus Wagner and Alex Rodriguez), and one third baseman (Mike Schmidt) round out the infield.

-In the outfield, the 200-Hall Rating Club’s roster includes four left fielders (Barry Bonds, Ted Williams, Stan Musial, and Rickey Henderson), four center fielders (Willie Mays, Ty Cobb, Tris Speaker, and Mickey Mantle), and four right fielders (Babe Ruth, Hank Aaron, Mel Ott, and Frank Robinson).
+In the outfield, the 200-Hall Rating Club’s roster includes four left fielders (Barry Bonds, Ted Williams, Stan Musial, and Rickey Henderson), four center fielders (Willie Mays, Ty Cobb, Tris Speaker, and Mickey Mantle), and four right fielders (Babe Ruth, Henry Aaron, Mel Ott, and Frank Robinson).

 There are ten pitchers—Walter Johnson, Cy Young, Roger Clemens, Pete Alexander, Lefty Grove, Kid Nichols, Tom Seaver, Greg Maddux, Randy Johnson, and Christy Mathewson—but not a single catcher to call their pitches.
 Johnny Bench’s 179 Hall Rating is first among receivers but only 44th all-time.